silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-the-automation-log.md

 ---
-description: This article describes the key benefits and settings for using and understanding Cerby’s Automation Log best.
+description: "This article describes the key benefits and settings for using and understanding Cerby’s Automation Log best."
 intercom_id: 11642287
 ---